-- 61. In its July 2019 meeting, the IASB tentatively decided that the areas of focus for disclosures should be those that assist users of financial statements to: - (a) understand and evaluate an entity's risk management strategy;

-- (b) evaluate management's ability to achieve that strategy; - (c) understand the impact on current and future economic resources; and - (d) understand the impact on an entity's financial statements from the application of the model. - 62.
-The IASB will further deliberate specific presentation requirements such as the presentation of the DRM adjustment in the statement of financial position, and the presentation of amounts subsequently released to the profit or loss at a future date, along with any accompanying disclosure requirements.
+- 60. In its July 2019 meeting, the IASB tentatively decided that the areas of focus for disclosures should be those that assist users of financial statements to: - (a) understand and evaluate an entity's risk management strategy; - (b) evaluate management's ability to achieve that strategy; - (c) understand the impact on current and future economic resources; and - (d) understand the impact on an entity's financial statements from the application of the model. - 61.
+In its June 2024 meeting, as outlined in Agenda Paper 4B and 4C, the IASB will further deliberate specific presentation and disclosure requirements of the DRM model.